open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

    :widths: 50 50
    :header-rows: 1

-   * - TYNDP Innovation Roadmap
+   * - Innovation Roadmap Details
-     - Open TYNDP Innovation Roadmap
+     - Comparison with PyPSA-Eur / Open-TYNDP
    * - TYNDP 2024 brings together a suite of tools into a toolchain to develop the scenarios.
 These include:
            - Energy Transition Model
            - Supply Tool